wiktor-falek/wiktor-falek/README.md

 ```
 • Self taught programmer on the journey
   to get hired as a backend web developer 🚀

 • Currently trying to learn frontend 🖌️

-• I am located in Sweden, Jönköping area 💯
+• Located in Sweden, Jönköping area 💯

 • I speak fluent English 🇬🇧 Polish 🇵🇱
   and I'm currently learning Swedish 🇸🇪

 • Fun fact: I'm an impostor ඞ